25 Oct 2024

 CAGR vs XIRR for SIP:

-CAGR is an appropriate metric if you are gauging the returns of lump sum investments, analysing market trends, or drawing a comparison between various investment options.
+CAGR is an appropriate metric if you are gauging the returns of lump sum investments, analyzing market trends, or drawing a comparison between various investment options.
 It is an easy-to-use tool and helps to draw conclusions from volatile and inconsistent data.

 Limitations Associated with XIRR and CAGR